 Stop drinks an hour before bedtime.

 If your child is drinking plenty during the day – they shouldn’t need a big drink before bed.
 Plus make sure they do a big wee before bed.
 When your child does have a drink, choose what they drink carefully.
-Avoid giving your child caffeinated drinks as caffeine increases the bodies urge to wee.
+Avoid giving your child caffeinated drinks (such as Cola) as caffeine increases the bodies urge to wee.

 Make it easy to get to the toilet at night

 A night light is a great idea for giving your child confidence to get up in the night.
 Otherwise you can leave on a light in the toilet or the hall so it isn’t quite so dark and scary in the quiet of the night.

 Give your child enough to drink during the day